dangrie158/email-categorization-thesis/source/13_chapter_5.md

 Since all input to a CNN needs to be of the same dimension, the document matrix is then truncated or padded with zero vectors to some fixed number of words $N$.

-The fixed-length document matrix is then filtered by multiple, parallel convolutional layers with different filter heights.
+The fixed-length document matrix is then filtered by multiple, parallel, convolutional layers with different filter heights.
 Since the word vectors represent a word in a high-dimensional vector space, the filter width, however, is always fixed to the dimensionality of the word2vec model.
 The filters, therefore, can be seen as a shifting context window over the word vectors where the filter height determines the context size.

 The resulting feature map is then max-pooled.
 This step also deals with documents shorter than $N$ words, since they were zero-padded and therefore will not be selected in the pooling operation.